cainpalmer/Website-For-Sidney-Wilcox/README.md

 # Website-For-Sidney-Wilcox
-A website for Sidney Wilcox
+A portfolio website to show off cosmetology skills for a client